jackielii/jackieli.dev/content/posts/js-date.md

 series = []
 +++

 So I need a way to represent LocalDate that can be found in `java.time` package.
-It turns out it's harder than how it sounds.
+Turns out it's harder than it sounds.

 Take `LocalDateTime` for example: `LocalDateTime` is a relative date that's the same no matter which time zone you're in.
 The easiest thing is to just use string: `2020-07-25T01:02:03`.
 Note that there is no zone/offset information in the string